asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### Benefits of being an AsyncAPI ambassador:

 - Receive a special swag pack for Ambassadors (valued at $150 approx., including shipping cost).
-- Receiving swags for participants of the conference or workshops (valued at $70 approx., including shipping cost).
+- Receive swag for conference or workshop participants (valued at $70 approx., including shipping cost).
 - Free entry to AsyncAPI conferences.
 - Community-wide recognition.
 - All our respects for your contribution!